hddm-devs/hddm/docs/tutorial_config_difficulty.rst

 .. literalinclude :: ../hddm/examples/simple_difficulty.conf

-The [model] tag specifies that parameters following the tag are model parameters.
-In this case, the 'data' parameter tells HDDM where the input data is to be found.

-The optional tag [depends_on] specifies DDM parameters that depend on data.
+The (optional) tag [depends] specifies DDM parameters that depend on data.
 In our case, we want to estimate separate drift-rates (v) for the conditions found in the data column 'difficulty'.